MdMaruf-22/SkyMate/README.md

 <img width="332" alt="SkyMate 2" src="https://github.com/MdMaruf-22/SkyMate/assets/64244354/06624d0c-f99b-4fa3-a0a4-8db08b132fc9">

 This is a simple weather forecasting software(I didnt implement the other things except weather.Maybe later :) ) using OpenWeather API( https://openweathermap.org/ ).You can see any cities weather of any country supported by OpenWeather.Currently it supports only two languages(Spanish and English).You can also save any cities as favourite.I followed the MVC(Mode-Controller-View) model here.
+Just run the Homescreen.java to open the software or you can open the file located at out/artifacts/SkyMate_jar.